TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff.md

 layout that provably exists. **The failure is ordering-dependent inside Qiskit's own implementation**: permuting the coupling graph's node indices via `shuffle_seed` turns `NO_SOLUTION_FOUND` into `SOLUTION_FOUND` in 4 of 30 seeds on an unchanged saturated grid, and `VF2PostLayout` succeeds on the *same four seeds* (2026-09-11).
-Finding the layout does not make the pass faster: with the default trial budget, a seed that finds it in 3.5 ms still takes 343 ms. Ordering and trial loop are two independent costs and neither fix alone removes the cliff.
+Through the preset, though, 30 calls find a layout zero times, so the cliff is deterministic for a given input.
+And finding it would not help: a seed that finds the layout in 3.5 ms still runs for 343 ms. Ordering and trial loop are two independent costs and neither fix alone removes the cliff.
 One topology family (`CouplingMap.from_grid`).

 **This is not a finding about PSF-Zero.** It surfaced while benchmarking PSF-Zero against coupling maps, but it is a property of Qiskit's transpiler and it affects